 Still in use today, the 16-arch Roman bridge across the Tâmega River (in the picture) was completed around 100 AD at the time of the Emperor Trajan, making Chaves an important stopover on the road the Romans had built between nearby Braga and Astorga in Spain.

 Close to the village of Soutelo, 4 km north-west of Chaves, is a huge stone known as Outeiro Machado.
 Measuring 50 metres in length, it is covered in symbols and other strange markings.
 A second large boulder can be seen at Bolideira 16 km east.

-Just 14 km north-east of Chaves stands the imposing Castelo de Monforte, a 14th-century structure built by King Dinis around the remains of a Roman citadel in order to protect the Tâmega Valley.
+Just 14 km north-east of Chaves stands the imposing Monforte Castle, a 14th-century structure built by King Dinis around the remains of a Roman citadel in order to protect the Tâmega Valley.
 From its ramparts, visitors can enjoy fine vistas of the Trás-os-Montes mountains and neighbouring Spain.